dvreeze/sudoku/hibernate-strategy.md

 [Use Lazy Fetching](https://thorben-janssen.com/hibernate-performance-tuning/#avoid-unnecessary-queries--choose-the-right-fetchtype)
 and [Use Query-specific Fetching](https://thorben-janssen.com/hibernate-performance-tuning/#avoid-unnecessary-queries--use-queryspecific-fetching).

+Note that *consistently using lazy fetching for entity associations* vastly increases *maintainability* of the code base, because "association fetching concerns" are *localized* to pieces of code dealing with one specific JPQL/Criteria query.
+This is also the reason I do not believe in "generic DAO code" offering generic JPA method calls.

 So far I haven't really seen that advice being followed in practice.
 Hence, my prior misconception that Hibernate is intrinsically very hard to use well.